Transaction fraud is inevitable, but what does it look like in practice for online businesses, and how can you improve detection?

 “Doing it would take more time and they would have a lower hourly fee so they’ll maybe go to another site where there are not so strong security measures.”

-In practice, these security measures look like social media lookup.
+In practice, these security measures look like reverse social profile lookup.
 It’s used to see if the cardholder’s details point towards a social media network profile.
 You’ll be able to get information such as a bio, last time checked and gravatar.

 A missing digital footprint should alert you that the user could be made up using the stolen ID and card details.
 According to our own research, for instance, 76% of customers who defaulted on their loans had zero social media presence.